 Non-Logo Items: These may be purchased at any store.

 Polo Shirts: Embroidery may be done privately.

-Sweatshirts \ Hoodies allowed for middle school only.
+Sweatshirts: Hoodies allowed for middle school grades 5 through 8 only.
+All sweatshirts and hoodies must have the BSCS logo.

 Plaid jumpers and skirts: These should be purchased through Flynn and O'Hara.
+May be worn all year.

-Khaki pants and shorts: These must be a true khaki color; 1st-8th grade may not have an elastic waistband, but must have a button or hook closure and belt hoops; no joggers. \ see Flynn and O'Hara for example K3: All K3 students are to wear play clothes.
+Khaki pants and shorts: These must be a true khaki color; 1st-8th grade may not have an elastic waistband, but must have a button or hook closure and belt hoops.
+Joggers are not allowed.

+K3: All K3 students are to wear play clothes.
 School uniforms are not required or recommended.
+Closed-toe shoes are required.